List of FA Trophy finals

 The Football Association Challenge Trophy, commonly known as the FA Trophy, is a knockout cup competition in English football, organised by and named after The Football Association (the FA).
 It was staged for the first time in the 1969-70 season, and was initially open to all semi-professional teams, complementing the existing FA Amateur Cup.
 After the abolition of official amateur status by the FA in 1974, the leading teams from the Amateur Cup entered the Trophy, while lower-level teams competed in the new FA Vase.
 As of 2008, the Trophy is open to all clubs in the top four levels of the National League System, equivalent to levels five to eight of the overall English football league system, although a club's home stadium must meet certain requirements before the club can enter the tournament.

 The record for the most wins is jointly held by Scarborough, Telford United, and Woking, with three each.
 Scarborough and Telford United are both defunct and therefore not able to add any further wins.
 Scarborough, Woking, Grays Athletic and Kingstonian have each won the Trophy in two consecutive seasons.
 Mark Stimson managed the winning team in three consecutive finals.
-The Trophy is currently held by Aldershot Town, who beat Spennymoor Town in the 2025 FA Trophy final.
+The Trophy is currently held by Southend United, who beat Wealdstone in the 2026 final.